 Portia de Rossi (Nelle Porter)

-The blonde beauty was actually studying law in her native Australia when she was bitten by the acting bug – and her career began in earnest when she played the role of a young model in the erotic movie Sirens.
-Hearing the “siren” call of Los Angeles, she headed for America and quickly grabbed guest-starring parts on a number of television shows before landing the gig playing the sarcastic and ambitious Nelle in the show’s second season.
+Portia de Rossi was actually studying law in her native Australia when she was bitten by the acting bug – and her career began in earnest when she played the role of a young model in the erotic movie Sirens.
+She later headed to the United States and quickly grabbed guest-starring parts on a number of television shows before landing the gig playing the sarcastic and ambitious Nelle in the show’s second season.

 Lucy Liu (Ling Woo)

-Relative unknown Lucy originally auditioned to play Nelle Porter – and while she didn’t score that role, she made such an impression on David E. Kelley that in the second season he created the character of Ling Woo just for her (four seasons later, we could still hear the Wicked Witch of the West theme that played in Ally’s head when Ling entered!)
+Relative unknown Lucy Liu originally auditioned to play Nelle Porter – and while she didn’t score that role, she made such an impression on Kelley that in the second season he created the character of Ling Woo just for her.

 Courtney Thorne-Smith (Georgia Thomas)